kaoskinkae/Enabling-Intel-Wireless-3165-Wi-Fi-Tahoe/README.md

 3.)
 EFI-KGP-public-v.1.1.5-OCLP-Intel

+## The ZIP file is available in Releases.

 For OCLP 3.0.0 Nightly with Broadcom-Wi-Fi, use EFI-KGP-public-v.1.1.5-OCLP-Broadcom.
 For OCLP 3.0.0 Nightly with Intel-Wi-Fi, use EFI-KGP-public-v.1.1.5-OCLP-Intel (see update and link at the bottom of this post).